-BRIEF is the first of three layers of HELP and is available for many commands.
-BRIEF HELP displays a short description of the requested command, its basic syntax (command without options), an example, and, if applicable, a message telling you that either more or related information is available.
-If you are in full-screen CMS and request BRIEF HELP, your screen shows the HELP command you entered and just below it, displays the BRIEF HELP information in a window that is displayed on your screen.
-If you are not in full-screen CMS, your entire screen displays the BRIEF HELP information.
-For more information about full-screen CMS, see Chapter 10, "Introducing Full-Screen CMS," on page 253.
+If you are in full-screen CMS and request HELP with the BRIEF option, your screen shows the HELP command that you entered and just below it, displays the brief information layer in a window that is displayed on your screen.
+If you are not in full-screen CMS, your entire screen displays the brief information layer.
+For more information about full-screen CMS, see Chapter 10, "Introducing Full-Screen CMS," on page 237.